prettydiff/share-file-systems/documentation/commands.md

    - By default a certificate authority (CA) certificate is created.
 1. `share certificate /file/path/to/save`
    - Provide a file system path of where to save certificates.
 If no path is provided the default location is "(project path)/lib/certificate".
 If the file path is relative it will be relative to the current working directory.
-1. `share certificate remove /file/path/to/delete`
-   - The default mode is to create a certificate.
-Providing the "remove" argument deletes the certificate in the given location.
-The location is optional and if not provided defaults to: "(project path)/lib/certificate".
 1. `share certificate name:"certificate"`
    - The file name of the certificate and supporting files.
 The default value is "share-file" if no name is provided.
 1. `share certificate domain:"localhost"`